Chevrolet van: 1968

 This was the first year that Chevrolet vans had side marker lights and reflectors, as these became required by Federal Motor Vehicle Safety Standard 108.
 The front side markers were near the leading edge of each front door, while the rear markers were located about a foot forward of the rear on each side.

-The optional V8 engine was upgraded to a 307 cuin 2-barrel V8 producing 200 hp at 4600 rpm and 300 lbs-ft torque at 2400 RPM).

-A column shift 4-speed transmission (Borg-Warner T10) was now available as an option, as well as power brakes on the G20 3/4 ton vans.
+The optional V8 engine was upgraded to a 307 cuin 2-barrel V8 producing 200 hp at 4600 rpm and 300 lbs-ft torque at 2400 RPM), and a column shift 4-speed transmission (Borg-Warner T10) was now available as an option.
+The gas tank was capacity was increased from 16 gallons to 24.5.

-1969

-For 1969, the Chevrolet bowtie hood emblem was changed from red to blue and the 3-speed TH-350 Turbo-Hydramatic automatic transmission was an option.

-"Body-integrated" air conditioning was offered on the Sportvan models.
-This was not a typical AC setup with dash vents and controls, but a roof-mounted unit with a single blower duct that had adjustable louvers to direct airflow.
-The AC unit was independent of the cabin heater.
-It was operated by a single knob on a roof control panel that turned on the AC and allowed the selection of fan speed.
-With no actual temperature control, the fan speed was the only way to adjust for the desired comfort level.

 1970

 The 1970 model year was the last year of the square styling, front drum brakes, and I-beam front axle.
 The 250 cuin inline-6 engine producing 155 hp at 4200 rpm was now standard.
 In addition to the 307 cuin 2-barrel V8, a 350 cuin 4-barrel (255 HP at 4600 rpm, 355 lbs-ft torque at 3000 rpm) V8 engine may have been available as an option for the first time in 1970; it is referenced in the owner's manual, but not mentioned in the dealer brochures.
 The 3-speed automatic and manual 4-speed column shift continued as transmission options.

-Air conditioning was discontinued for the 1970 model year.

-Third generation (1971-1996)
+Third generation (1971–1996)

 In April 1970, GM introduced the third-generation G-series vans as 1971 model-year vehicles.
 In a complete redesign of the model line, the vans adopted a front-engine configuration (adding a hood to the body).
 While using a unibody chassis, the third-generation vans derived mechanical components from the second- and third-generation C/K pickup trucks.

+Initial advertising in 1970 emphasized interior space, with the tagline "Chevrolet launches the space vehicle."
+It is a nod to the U.S. space program, with the vehicle appearing vertically on page, imitating a rocket launch.

 In production for 25 years, the third-generation G-series vans became one of the longest-produced vehicle platforms designed by General Motors.